thenaterhood/thenaterweb/README.md

 needs to be adjusted, otherwise generated URLs will be incorrect.

 The engine loads controllers for site sections in order to display pages.
-These are expected to be located in controllers.
+These are expected to be located in the "apps" directory.
 They contain configuration data for page and post locations as well as various other functionality depending on the controller.
 Shipped with Thenaterweb are controllers for pages (yoursite.com/page/somePage), a blog